raymondEhlers/reactionPlaneFit/README.md

 If fit data is not specified, it will use some sample data.
 For further information, including all possible fit function combinations, please see the [full documentation](https://reactionplanefit.readthedocs.io/en/latest/).

+# Fits implemented

+There are three possible types of fits:

+- Background dominated region only: This fits only regions on the near-side at large dEta which are dominated by background contributions.
+Called `BackgroundFit` in each set of orientations implementation.
+- Inclusive signal region: This fits to the RP inclusive signal dominated region, as well as fitting the RP dependent background dominated regions.
+Called `InclusiveSignalFit` in each set of orientations implementation.
+- RP dependent signal region: This fits to the RP dependent signal dominated region, as well as fitting the RP dependent background dominated regions.
+Called `SignalFit` in each set of orientations implementation.

+## Three orientation (in-, mid-, and out-of-plane)

+This package implements the fit for three orientations relative to the reaction plane:

+- in-plane (0<|&Delta;&phi;|<&pi;/6)
+- mid-plane (&pi;/6<|&Delta;&phi;|<&pi;/3)
+- and out-of-plane (&pi;/3<|&Delta;&phi;|<&pi;/2)

+These fits are implemented in the `reaction_plane_fit.three_orientations` module.

 # Development